camunda/camunda-docs/docs/components/tasklist/userguide/defining-task-priorities.md

 ### 1. Model a BPMN Process

-Begin by modeling your BPMN process in the Modeler.
+Begin by modeling your [BPMN process in Modeler](/guides/automating-a-process-using-bpmn.md).
 Ensure that necessary user tasks are defined within the process.

 ### 2. Set a Priority for User Tasks